variantstudios/compasshighschool.org/pages/contact-us/index.md

 layout: page
 class: contact
 _comments:
-  webform:
   subject: "This is the contact form's email subject line."
   to: 'Add the email address(es) you would like to send this to and if you want to send to more than one you can add commas between them, for example: hello1@test.com,hello2@test.com'
   thank_you_message: This is the message the visitor sees after they submit a contact message.
 ---